 Changes to this public market manual are managed via the IESO Change Management process.
 Stakeholders are encouraged to participate in the evolution of this market manual via this process.

 To contact the IESO, you can email IESO Customer Relations at customer.relations@ieso.ca or use telephone or mail.
-Telephone numbers and the mailing address can be found on the IESO website (http://www.ieso.ca/corporate-ieso/contact).
 Customer Relations staff will respond as soon as possible.